NBA Trade Rumors: Ricky Rubio Going To The Knicks For Derrick Rose

 At the end of the day, the New York Knicks may not have a choice but to pull off this trade.
 Derrick Rose has been a bit of a headache at times off the court for the Knicks and this types of player saga normally do not end well.
 If the Kings are willing to let go of a massive talent like Cousins, then the Knicks will find it not that hard to let go of Rose for someone of Rubio’s caliber.
 Rubio is still young and can still improve his woeful shooting while Rose is still picking up the pieces of a broken career.
 If Ricky Rubio is available for the Knicks to nab, then the team should get him.

 This leaves fans to wonder if the Knicks are getting the better of this deal.
 Surprisingly, the Timberwolves, despite having the trio of Wiggins, Towns, and Lavine, are actually quite on the low side when putting up buckets.
-The addition of Derrick Rose will kick off their offense to a higher and gear.
+The addition of Derrick Rose will kick off their offense to a higher gear.
 Plus, their coach already has a relationship with Rose, so his personal problems might not be an issue at Minnesota.

 The NBA trade deadline is fast approaching and fans should stay tuned for further developments between the Knicks and the Wolves.

-[Featured Image by: Jim Mone/AP Images]
+[Featured Image by Jim Mone/AP Images]